Home · Blog · Economics & Policy · · Updated Nov 28, 2025 · 6 min read

 Although its supply remains limited and governance-controlled, TBCD acts as a monetary buffer that keeps XOR liquidity balanced — the on-chain equivalent of a decentralized reserve.

-From TBCD to KUSD: Evolution of SORA’s Stable Asset
+From TBCD to KUSD: The Evolution of SORA’s Stablecoin Layer

 While TBCD proved that algorithmic equilibrium could work, it wasn’t designed as a retail stablecoin.